devbertskie/password-manager/README.md

 ## Contribution

 Contributions to Passwords are welcomed and encouraged!
 If you're interested in improving the app, adding new features, fixing bugs, or enhancing documentation, your contributions are highly valued.

-## License

-Passwords is open-source software released under the MIT License.

-The MIT License (MIT) is a permissive open-source license that allows you to use, modify, and distribute the software in your projects, both commercial and non-commercial, while providing attribution to the original authors.